renovatebot/renovate/docs/development/triage-guide.md

 ## Triaging feature requests workflow

-Take the following steps on a incoming feature request:
+Take the following steps on an incoming feature request:

 1. Determine if this is a valid feature request at all, close obvious spam.
 1. If poster is asking a configuration question, convert to discussion.